marquach/DeepRegression/README.md

 - plot estimated non-linear functions; (DONE)
 - predict on unseen data; (DONE)
 - perform cross-validation; (DONE)
-- specify a variety of different distribution for distribution learning;
+- specify a variety of different distribution for distribution learning; (DONE)
-- compute deep ensembles of semi-structured regression models;
+- compute deep ensembles of semi-structured regression models; (DONE)
 - specify models for and learn with multi-modal data sets (e.g., image data combined with tabular data).
+(DONE)

 The thesis will demonstrate the efficacy of this framework and compare it to existing software implementation deepregression through numerical experiments, while also highlighting its special merits in a real-world application on the airbnb dataset.